Construction and application of provable positive and exact cubature formulas: Introduction

 \subsection{Implications and Potential Applications}

-Our findings---in particular the provable positivity and exactness of LS-CFs---imply a simple\footnote{Indeed, the procedure only utilizes simple operations from linear algebra, such as solving an LS problem.} procedure to construct (deterministic) stable high-order CFs in a general setting.
-This can be interpreted as an extension of the results on stable high-order randomized CF recently introduced inte{migliorati2020stable} to a deterministic setting.
+Our findings imply a simple\footnote{Indeed, the procedure only utilizes simple operations from linear algebra, such as solving an LS problem.} procedure to construct (deterministic) stable high-order CFs in a general setting.
+This can be interpreted as an extension of the results on stable high-order randomized CF from \cite{migliorati2020stable} to a deterministic setting.
 Moreover, we discuss the application of the provable positive and exact LS-CF to construct interpolatory CFs (see \cref{sub:interpol_CFs}).
-These use a smaller number of $N = K$ data points, supported On the larger set of data points corresponding to the LS-CF, and can be obtained by several different subsampling strategies.
-It should also be noted that for a fixed finite-dimensional function space $\mathcal{F}_K(\Omega)$ and an increasing number $N$ of data points, the LS-CFs discussed here might be interpreted as high-order corrections to Monte Carlo (MC)---for random data points---and quasi-Monte Carlo (QMC)---for low-discrepancy data points---methods.
+These use a smaller number of $N = K$ data points and can be obtained by several different subsampling strategies.
+It should also be noted that for a fixed function space $\mathcal{F}_K(\Omega)$ and an increasing number $N$ of data points, the LS-CFs discussed here might be interpreted as high-order corrections to Monte Carlo (MC)---for random data points---and quasi-Monte Carlo (QMC)---for low-discrepancy data points---methods.
 See \cref{rem:MC_correction} for more details.
 In particular, this reveals an interesting connection to \cite{nakatsukasa2018approximate} and potential applications of LS-CFs for variance reduction in MC and QMC methods.
 We shall also briefly mention the implication of the present work to several other approaches to find positive (interpolatory) CFs.
-These include NNLS \cite{lawson1995solving,huybrechs2009stable,sommariva2015compression,glaubitz2020stableQRs} and different optimization strategies \cite{glaubitz2020stableCFs,hayakawa2021monte} based on linear programming \cite{bloomfield1983least,dantzig1998linear,dantzig2006linear,gill1991numerical,vanderbei2020linear}.
-Sometimes, these approaches are justified by Tchakaloff's theorem (\cref{thm:Tchakaloff}).
-Indeed, Tchakaloff's theorem ensures the existence of a solution to the respective optimization problem if an appropriate set of data points is considered.
+These include NNLS \cite{huybrechs2009stable,sommariva2015compression,glaubitz2020stableQRs} and different optimization strategies \cite{glaubitz2020stableCFs,hayakawa2021monte}.
+Sometimes, these approaches are justified by Tchakaloff's theorem (\cref{thm:Tchakaloff}), which ensures the existence of a solution to the respective optimization problem if an appropriate set of data points is considered.
 That said, Tchakaloff's theorem is providing no information about which data points should be used (it only states their existence and an upper bound for their number).
-Hence, when applying the above-mentioned procedures without care to an arbitrary set of data points, they cannot always be expected to actually result in a positive interpolatory CF. The present work is providing such an ensurance in the sense that \cref{cor:main} combined with the subsampling strategies discussed in \cref{sub:interpol_CFs} is telling us the following: At least some of the positive interpolatory CFs predicted by Tchakaloff's theorem are supported on a sufficiently large set of equidistributed points in $\Omega$.
-In passing, we shall also mention potential applications of positive and exact LS-CFs to construct Euclidean CFs \cite{trefethen2017cubature,trefethen2017multivariate,bos2018bernstein,trefethen2021exactness} as well as stable finite element methods \cite{glaubitz2020stable}.
+Hence, when applying the above-mentioned procedures without care to an arbitrary set of data points, they cannot always be expected to actually result in a positive interpolatory CF. The present work is providing such an ensurance in the sense that \cref{cor:main} combined with the subsampling strategies discussed in \cref{sub:interpol_CFs} is telling us that at least some of the positive interpolatory CFs predicted by Tchakaloff's theorem are supported on a sufficiently large set of equidistributed points in $\Omega$.